llooker/segment_marketing_attribution/_4_initial_validation.md

 1. Verify that any schemas that will be tied together have Anonymous IDs in Pages and Tracks that will map.
 1. Verify the events in Tracks (`tracks.event`) are as expected.
 1. Verify all entries in Pages have `context_campaign_source` and `context_campaign_name` for campaign tracking.
+1. Update Segment, Google, and Facebook data schema names in the project [manifest file](manifest.lkml)

 If you see any deviations from expected behavior, there may be some things that should be configured on the Segment end.